Premier League Goal of the Season

 Emre Can won the inaugural award in the 2016–17 season.

 The Premier League Goal of the Season is an annual football award for the player deemed to have scored the best goal in the preceding Premier League season.

 The shortlist features each of the season's nine Premier League Goal of the Month winners and on occasion, such as in 2016–17, 2018–19, and 2023–24, a goal from May which does not have a monthly vote.
 The winner is decided by a combination of an online public vote — which contributes to 10% of the final tally — and a panel of experts.

 The award was first given following the 2016–17 season and, since 2024–25, has been known by its sponsored name, the Guinness Goal of the Season; the award had been previously sponsored by Carling for its first three iterations and by Budweiser from 2019–20 to 2023–24.
 In 2020, the Premier League backdated the award and named an unofficial winner for every season since its inception.

 First recipient of the award was Liverpool's Emre Can for his bicycle kick away at Watford.
-The current holder of the award is Manchester City's Omar Marmoush for his long-range strike against Bournemouth.
+The current holder of the award is Fulham's Harrison Reed for his long-range strike against Liverpool.